 Vita

 In plain prose, a very quick overview of my academic life so far.
-For full details, please take a look at my current CV (PDF, 42 pages: 1 June 2010).
+For full details, please take a look at my current CV (PDF, 61 pages: 26 June 2018).
+See also my entry as "Featured Linguist" on Linguist List.

 Born and raised in Herford, Ostwestfalen, with Greek roots, I left for university at age 21 after the usual, school (9 years of torture) and alternative civilian service (13 months back then).
 I found salvation in beautiful Wales, where I enrolled for a BA (Hons) in Linguistics at the University of North Wales, Bangor (Bangor University nowadays).
 As it happened, of all courses listed in the catalogue, Linguistics was the only subject I didn't have an opinion about (like, "I don't want to do this, I don't want to do that") — in fact, I didn't even know what it was.
 Good start.